 Darragh: "Wheres the rack?"

 Both: "Fuck it"

 Still roped together, it was like some warped version of "If I go, you go with me".
 We managed to spot a via ferrata maybe 4-5m atop us but we couldn't get to it.
 You'd scramble up a few feet, then it was too steep so you'd traverse, downclimb, all to gain a little bit more on it.
 We were so tired that it was our one goal and we couldn't abide time wasting.
 I think I kissed the metal when we made it.
 We ditched the rope and coiled it.
 Using our cowstails, we just followed along it for maybe half a klick till we found a ladder.
 This was a bloody long thing.
 I don't know why but I felt more afraid on it than I had been downclimbing and scrambling across the slabs earlier.
-We descended some 20-30m to the glacier again and found ourselves on a track.
+My arms shook on it and I was very grateful to get onto solid ground.
+We descended some 20m to the glacier again and found ourselves on a track.
 "Féarghal me lad" I thought "Ye've made it".

 It was getting dark now and we moved fairly fast.
 So fast that we somehow blundered off the track (classic us) and were wondering where the hell did we go now?
 Finding a pair of abandoned skis and a camera wasn't too reassuring either.
 At first we thought we were grand till morbidity had us imagine this place as some sort of Purgatory for outdoorsmen, we felt like rats in a maze at the time.
 It seemed everytime we aimed for something, we'd find ourselves traversing left, right, up, down around it in order to get that little bit closer.
 Hoping the skier hadn't taken a plunge, we continued on.